yamt/midonet-kubernetes/doc/controllers.md

 Node resources, by querying MidoNet API with the assumption that MidoNet Host name and Kubernetes Node name on a node match.

+This controller also adds "midonet.org/tunnel-zone-id" and "midonet.org/tunnel-endpoint-ip" annotations.

 The annotation is used by pod and node controllers.